leangjia/blender_docs/trunk/blender_docs/manual/editors/3dview/properties/sidebar.rst

 ^^^^^^^^^

 Lock to Object
-   Lock to Object lets you define an object in the *Object* Data ID as the center of the view.
+   A :ref:`ui-data-id` that defines an object as the center of the view.
-   In that case, the view can be rotated around or zoomed towards that central object, but not while, unless you move that itself object (this option is not available in a camera view).
+   In this case, the view can be rotated around or zoomed towards that central object, but not while you move the object itself
+   (this option is not available in a camera view).

 Lock to 3D Cursor